testflows/TestFlows-WebSite/source/handbook/index.md

 ### Triple Quotes

-If your text have triple quotes like `"""` it will result in an error.
+If your text has triple quotes, like `"""` it will result in an error.

 For example,